DocBohn/RC2014-File-Transfer/README.md

 - `.BAK` and `.TXT` files are assumed to be *text*.
 - If the file is being *sent* to the remote computer, and its first kilobyte can be interpreted as valid ASCII, then the file is assumed to be *text*.
     - If the file is being *received* from the remote computer, then no such assumption is made.
 If a text file being received doesn't have an "assumed text" file extension, then consider specifying `-ff text`.
-  - If a text file uses "extended ASCII" (such as 'Latin-1' or pseudographical characters) and doesn't have an "assumed text" file extension, then be sure to specify `-ff text`.
+    - If a text file uses "extended ASCII" (such as 'Latin-1' or pseudographical characters) and doesn't have an " assumed text" file extension, then be sure to specify `-ff text`.
 - Otherwise, the file is assumed to be *binary*.

-### Renaming files
+### Renaming Files

 When determining the name for the new copy of a file, all path information will be stripped from original file, leaving only the file's name.
 When sending a file from the host computer to the remote computer, if the file's name does not fit in CP/M's 8.3 filename format, then `transfer.py` will prompt you to provide a name for the file on the remote computer.
 Simply press the RETURN key to accept the suggested name, or type your preferred file name.

-## Notes with Regard to BASIC

-### Sending BASIC files

-If you load BASIC on the remote computer and then send a `.BAS` file as *plaintext*, then the program will be entered into BASIC just as though you were hand-typing it (though faster and without typographical errors).
-That will work regardless of whether you're using ROM Microsoft BASIC, CP/M Microsoft BASIC, or CP/M BBC BASIC.

-If you subsequently save the file from one of the CP/M BASICs, BASIC will save the file in a slightly-compressed format (replacing keywords with opcodes, replacing line number digits with hexadecimal values, a few other optimizations).
-BBC BASIC and Microsoft BASIC save their files in mutually-incompatible formats.

-If you leave the remote computer on a CP/M command line and then send a `.BAS` file as a *package*, then Microsoft BASIC will load the file and run it [^1].
-BBC BASIC, on the other hand, will *not* load the file.

-[^1]: Unless there's a `CLS` statement; MBASIC treats that as a syntax error, but that's easily dealt with.

-### Receiving BASIC files
+### Wildcards in File Name

+***TODO***

-[//]: # (TODO: Receiving BASIC files)
+[//]: # (TODO: wildcards in file name)

 ## Examples

-[//]: # (TODO: re-do with new newlines)
+[//]: # (TODO: re-do examples)

 ### Simulating sending a text file as plaintext